cartesi/docs/cartesi-rollups/development/assets-handling/javascript.md

 You can use a couple of options for frontend integration in your backend wallet.

-- Frontend Console: You can use the terminal to interact with your backend wallet directly.
+- Frontend Console: The terminal can interact directly with your backend wallet.
 Here is [a sample frontend console application](https://github.com/Mugen-Builders/sunodo-frontend-console) ready to be used!

-- Web User Interface : Alternatively, you can develop a user-friendly web interface for your dApp.
+- Web User Interface: Alternatively, you can develop a user-friendly web interface for your dApp.
 This approach offers a more polished user experience and is suitable for production-ready applications.
-Here is a [React.js starter](https://github.com/Mugen-Builders/frontend-cartesi-wallet-x) and [Angular starter](https://github.com/jplgarcia/cartesi-angular-frontend) templates you can use.
+Here are [React.js starter](https://github.com/Mugen-Builders/frontend-cartesi-wallet-x) and [Angular starter](https://github.com/jplgarcia/cartesi-angular-frontend) templates you can use.